yichiliao/openbo/README.md

 ## Citation

-If you use OpenBO in your research, please cite:
+If you use OpenBO in your research, we strongly recommend you cite:

 ```bibtex
 @software{liao2026openbo,